facebook/docusaurus/website-1.x/blog/2020-01-12-docusaurus-2020-recap.md

 ## Community

-The Docusaurus community continues to grow, the [Discord](https://discord.gg/docusaurus) server is quite active, and [StackOverflow questions](https://stackoverflow.com/questions/tagged/docusaurus) keep being posted.
+The Docusaurus community continues to grow, the [Discord](https://discord.gg/docusaurus) server is quite active, and [Stack Overflow questions](https://stackoverflow.com/questions/tagged/docusaurus) keep being posted.

 The **modular architecture** of Docusaurus 2 allowed the community to build and publish [third-party plugins](https://v2.docusaurus.io/community/resources#community-plugins-).
 As we would like to federate better our community, if you are building a plugin, please [let us know](https://github.com/facebook/docusaurus/discussions/4025).